ankitmalik84/Landmark-Classification-Tagging-for-Social-Media/README.md

 jupyter notebook
 ```

-## Conclusion
+## Conclusion 📈

 This project demonstrates the process of building a CNN for landmark classification, utilizing transfer learning for improved accuracy, and developing a simple app to classify landmarks from user-uploaded images.
 The transfer learning model achieved a test accuracy of 79%, indicating its suitability for the task.

-This project provides me solid foundation for further development and application of CNNs in real-world scenarios.
+This project provides a solid foundation for further development and application of CNNs in real-world scenarios.